-• For each Aluminium-based Product line, consider all process steps and production areas where Aluminium Process Scrap is generated and identify specific measures that could minimize its generation.
+For each Aluminium-based Product line, consider all process steps and production areas where Aluminium Process Scrap is generated and identify specific measures that could minimize its generation.

-- Types of scrap to consider include run-around scrap, fabrication scrap, scalpings, edge and end trim, and discrepant product. - Continuous scrap analysis and Business excellence programs can help identify areas for improvement. - Consider all Aluminium Process Scrap sources and identify specific measures that could increase or maintain collection and recycling or re-use rates to target as much scrap as possible.
-Such measures could include: - Increase employees' awareness and knowledge around Aluminium scrap and the associated economic value; - o In-house communication and training; - Quantification of scrap amounts and visualization. - Segregation and closed loop recycling systems support better material integrity and recyclability but may require significant investment in segregation systems.
+Types of scrap to consider include run-around scrap, fabrication scrap, scalpings, edge and end trim, and discrepant product.

+Continuous scrap analysis and Business excellence programs can help identify areas for improvement.

+Consider all Aluminium Process Scrap sources and identify specific measures that could increase or maintain collection and recycling or re-use rates to target as much scrap as possible.
+Such measures could include:

+- Increase employees' awareness and knowledge around Aluminium scrap and the associated economic value; - In-house communication and training; - Quantification of scrap amounts and visualization.

+Segregation and closed loop recycling systems support better material integrity and recyclability but may require significant investment in segregation systems.
 The costs of segregating scrap may outweigh the value received in some situations.

-- Where this approach is not already integrated into production processes, evaluate the feasibility to commence or increase the separation of Aluminium alloys and grades. - Where environmentally and economically proven, seek to prioritise refined alloy separation that allows future alloy reuse within the same or similar quality product applications.
-Otherwise seek to group Aluminium Process Scrap by alloy families wherever feasible. - Where appropriate, integrate scrap separation as part of scrap and recycling management.